olmax99/eksairflow/README.md

 This project is a close-to-production Airflow Build using Cloudformation and EC2 instances along with a docker-compose local development setup.

-The demo DAG intends to bid for spot instances and is scaling an external ECS cluster accordingly.

 ---

 ![kubeairflow-graph](images/kubeairflow.png)